justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 It doesn't take much thought to realize the answer is no.
 Docker locks down the list of URLs you depend on, but the contents must still be acquired through the internet.
 The Docker files and the core pieces may stay exactly the same, but the external internet around it is always transforming.
+Saving a tar may be a good way to archive the built image, but the build itself has nothing locked down at all.
 The fact that these dependencies still exist has not been made explicit, and and Docker leads you to think you no longer have to worry about this.
-In fact, it introduces a few additional parties you need to depend on, like Docker and Docker Hub itself.

 ## What Docker doesn't Archive

+In fact, Docker actually introduces a few additional parties you need to depend on, along with the ones you normally do.
 The following are examples of things your docker image implicitly relies on to continue building.

 **Linux Kernel**